tardate/LittleArduinoProjects/Electronics101/HighFrequencyOpAmpOscillators/README.md

 This is not a perfect test by any means:
 * I don't have QA certification for any of the chips tested
-* the breadboard brings it's own issues of stray capacitance and imperfect connections
+* the breadboard brings its own issues of stray capacitance and imperfect connections
 * these are all quite old op-amp designs; there are many newer chips that should drastically outperform this set
 * these are measured with a frequency counter and I don't have a scope available to inspect the waveforms.
 I may have made some fundamental measurement mistakes, and ended up measuring a harmonic instead of the fundamental frequency for example.